About the author

 What are NYC’s insurance requirements?

-How long does it take to get an NYC film permit?
+How long does it take to get a NYC film permit?

-A required New York film permit costs a non-refundable fee of $300.
+A standard NYC film permit costs a non-refundable fee of $500 per 14-day filming period.

 NYC Film Permits - Central Park Film Permit - Wrapbook